 15. Have a regular massage or join a yoga class.

 16. Concentrate on the present, avoiding the tendency to dwell on past events and future uncertainties.

-17. Work and act methodically, that is finish one task before starting another.
+17. Work and act methodically.
+Finish one task before starting another.

-18. Express your feelings, openly and without antagonism or hostility.
+18. Express your feelings openly, without antagonism or hostility.

 19. Don’t accept or set yourself unrealistic deadlines.
 What can’t be done one day can wait until the next.